etc1290/Stembase/log.md

 	# Changed
 	1. Rewrite event to customevent to handle complicated data -- finished
+	2. Add more details in mnt for more complete condition -- finished
 	# Fixed
 	1. Fix the bug that all submenu functions of contextmenu are passive -- finished